-The program is free of cost to guests, and there is no need to have a mental health diagnosis to use the facility.
+The program is free of cost to Guests, and there is no need to have a mental health diagnosis to use the facility.
 The Living Room is staffed by peers (Recovery Support Specialists – RSS) to help lessen the stigma.
 The RSS are individuals that have a mental illness or another co-occurring disorder but have achieved a level of recovery that allows them to be of assistance to others.
-Using their own experiences, the RSS will assist guests in de-escalating the presenting crisis, establish achievable short-term goals that respond to their specific situation and that are achievable by the guest; educate guests on coping skills, and develop safety plans to include other resources that may be available in the community at large.
+Using their own experiences, the RSS will assist Guests in de-escalating the presenting crisis, establish short-term goals that respond to their specific situation and that are achievable; educate Guests on coping skills, and develop wellness plans to include other resources that may be available in the community at large.

 1) Private Space – A space where Guests will first meet with the Recovery Support Specialist and/or Qualified Mental Health Professional for an assessment to evaluate appropriateness for the program.

-2) The Living Room – A common space where participants can sit down and watch programming selected to help them keep calmed and relaxed.
+2) The Living Room – A common space where Guests can sit down and watch programming selected to help them keep calmed and relaxed.

-3) Meditation Room – A space where Guests can retreat to for meditation, deep breathing, or calm down.
-This space will have minimalistic furniture, electric candles, soft light, water fountains, and other items conducive to relaxation.
+3) Meditation Room – A space where Guests can retreat to for meditation, deep breathing, or to calm down.
+This space will have minimalistic furniture, electric candles, soft light, a water fountain, and other items conducive to relaxation, or for calming down.

 4) Art Therapy Room – In this room, Guests can use art as a medium to express themselves, play board games, color in adult-themed coloring books, etc.